7 AI Agent Frameworks You Should Know in 2025 (and Why They Matter)

 When OpenAI launched its Agents SDK, it wasn’t just adding another toolkit.

-It was a clear signal: the future isn’t single AI models, but multi-agent systems that coordinate, reason, and act with minimal human hand holding.
+It was a clear signal: the future isn’t single AI models, but multi-agent AI systems that coordinate, reason, and act with minimal human hand holding.

 The OpenAI Agents SDK gives developers everything they need to build autonomous agent teams on top of GPT-4, offering features like memory, handoffs between agents, tool usage, and critical guardrails.